michael-tudor/tabs-today/README.md

 # tabs.today / online notes
+<b>July - August 2019</b>

 I had a dream of making a more convenient way to create notes.
 Basically, I wanted to make a more convenient analog of Google Keep.

-After launching the MVP, it quickly became clear that given the business model, it was not cost-effective to continue developing the project.
+After launching the MVP (Minimum Viable Product), it quickly became clear that given the business model, it was not cost-effective to continue developing the project.

 Unfortunately, target audience information, promoted posts, targeted advertising results and detailed reports were lost.